github/maven-plugins/README.md

 These plugins are built on top of [API v3](http://developer.github.com/) through the [GitHub Java library](https://github.com/eclipse/egit-github/tree/master/org.eclipse.egit.github.core).

-You can obtain the plugins by adding the following plugin repository element to your `pom.xml` file:
+Released builds are available from [Maven Central](http://search.maven.org/#search%7Cga%7C1%7Ccom.github.github) and snapshots can be obtained by adding the following plugin repository element to your `pom.xml` file:

 ```xml